Characterization and Representation of Weighted Core Inverse of Matrices: Introduction

 \subsection{Outline}

 The remainder of this paper is organized as follows.
 Some necessary basic definitions and notations are presented in Section 2.
 In Section 3, we introduce a new expression for weighted core and the dual-core inverse of a matrix.
-In addition to this, we discuss a few representation and characterization of weighted core inverse and generalized weighted Moore-Penrose inverse for matrices.
-Further a few results on reveres order law are discussed in section 4.
-Finally, the proposed new representations of weighted core inverse has been summarized in Section 5 with a brief discussion on further research in this direction.
+In addition, we discuss representation and characterization of weighted core inverse and generalized weighted Moore-Penrose inverse for matrices.
+Finally some results on {reverse order law are discussed in Section 4.
+In Section 5, we give our concluding remarks.}